Tutorial: Get started with logging and tracing

 This tutorial introduces the basics of emitting, collecting, and querying log and trace data from function and procedure handler code.

 The tutorial uses the Snowsight web interface, but you can use any Snowflake client that supports executing SQL.
-For more information about Snowsight, refer to Getting started with worksheets and Managing and using worksheets in Snowsight.
+For more information about Snowsight, see Getting started with worksheets and Work with worksheets in Snowsight.

 In this tutorial, you will learn how to: